 The Trolley Problem is asking students in Williston’s Religious Studies class to make a choice that kills.

-It is a thought experiment presenting a moral dilemma, forcing individuals to make difficult choices against their ethical beliefs.
+The Trolley Problem is a thought experiment that presents a moral dilemma forcing individuals to make difficult choices against their ethical beliefs.
 The scenario is as follows:

 Which is the more ethical option?
 Or, more simply: What is the right thing to do?